 - Batch prep nutritious snacks that are easy to grab instead of sugar-laden ones.

 - Try to incorporate a walk, or morning workout in your routine.
-And move regularly throughout the day to avoid suffering discomfort from poor posture.
+Move regularly throughout the day to avoid suffering discomfort from poor posture.

-Read our review of The Homeworker Chair for good ergonomics in your home office.
+Read about the importance of good ergonomics in your home office.